Parasitic plant: Importance

 In many regions, including the Nepal Eastern Himalayas, parasitic plants are used for medicinal and ritual purposes.

 Plants parasitic on fungi

 About 400 species of flowering plants, plus one gymnosperm (Parasitaxus usta) and one bryophyte (the liverwort Aneura mirabilis), are parasitic on mycorrhizal fungi.
 This effectively gives these plants the ability to become associated with many of the other plants around them.
 They are termed myco-heterotrophs.
-Some myco-heterotrophs are Indian pipe (Monotropa uniflora), snow plant (Sarcodes sanguinea), underground orchid (Rhizanthella gardneri), bird's nest orchid (Neottia nidus-avis), and sugarstick (Allotropa virgata).
+Some myco-heterotrophs are ghost pipe (Monotropa uniflora), snow plant (Sarcodes sanguinea), underground orchid (Rhizanthella gardneri), bird's nest orchid (Neottia nidus-avis), and sugarstick (Allotropa virgata).
 Within the taxonomic family Ericaceae, known for extensive mycorrhizal relationships, there are the Monotropoids.
 The Monotropoids include the genera Monotropa, Monotropsis, and Pterospora among others.
 Myco-heterotrophic behavior is commonly accompanied by the loss of chlorophyll.